spatialos/gdk-for-unity/docs/projects/blank/tutorial/1/player-lifecycle.md

 ## Heartbeats

-To ensure that the deployment is not polluted with player entities of unresponsive or disconnected client-workers, the module implements a technique known as Heartbeating to periodically remove unresponsive or disconnected clients.
+To ensure that the deployment is not polluted with player entities of unresponsive or disconnected client-workers, the module implements a technique known as heartbeating to periodically remove unresponsive or disconnected clients.

 To demonstrate this, first look at the top-right corner of your local Inspector.
 You should see that a `UnityClient` and `UnityGameLogic` worker instance are connected.
 Select the `UnityClient` from the list of workers and then select the red `Stop worker` button.